jithatsonei/WeaponsGiver/README.md

-# KnifeGiver
+# WeaponsGiver
-CS:Sharp Plugin to ensure players in custom games have a starting knife
+CS:Sharp Plugin to ensure players in custom games have their starting weapons